MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Methodology

 \subsubsection{Cross-Attention Control}

-Cross-attention Control (CAC) aims to inject the attention maps that are obtained from the generation with the original prompt $\gP$, into a second generation with the modified prompt $\gP^*$.
-We follow the practice of Prompt-to-Prompt and define CAC as \textit{Global Attention Refinement} and \textit{Local Attention Blend}.
+Cross-attention Control (CAC) aims to inject the attention maps that are obtained from the generation with the original prompt $\gP$, into a second generation with the target prompt $\gP^*$.
+Motivated by Prompt-to-Prompt~\citep {hertz2022prompt}, We define CAC as \textit{Global Attention Refinement} and \textit{Local Attention Blend}.

-\paragraph{\textbf{Global Attention Refinement}} At a given time step $t$, the attention map $M_t$ for both the origin and target branches is computed, averaging over all layers with respect to the noised latent $\mathbf{z}_t$.
-We employ an alignment function $A$ that maps each token index from the target prompt $\mathcal{P}^*$ to its equivalent in $\mathcal{P}$ or to None for non-aligning tokens.
-The refinement action is thus:
+\paragraph{\textbf{Global Attention Refinement}} At a given time step $t$, the attention map $M_t$ for both source and target branches is computed, averaging over all layers with respect to the noised latent $\mathbf{z}_t$.
+We employ an alignment function $A$ that maps each token index from the target prompt $\mathcal{P}^*$ to its equivalent in $\mathcal{P}$, or to None for unaligned tokens.
+The refinement action is:

-\paragraph{\textbf{Local Attention Blends}} Beyond global attention, we incorporate a blending mechanism as suggested by ~\citet{hertz2022prompt} and ~\citet{mokady2023null}.
-This method selectively integrates and maintains certain semantics by using target blend words $w^{tgt}$ for semantic additions and source blend words $w^{src}$ for semantic preservation.
+\paragraph{\textbf{Local Attention Blends}} Beyond global attention, we incorporate a blending mechanism suggested by~\citet{hertz2022prompt} and ~\citet{mokady2023null}.
+This method selectively integrates and maintains certain semantics by using target blend words $w^{tgt}$, which are words in the target prompt whose semantics need to be added; and source blend words $w^{src}$, which are words in the source prompt whose semantics need to be preserved.
 At each denoising step $t$, the mechanism operates on the target latent $\vz^{tgt}_t$ as follows: